Dev42-school/learn.dev42.co.uk/docs/index.md

 ## [Inputs](./inputs)

-All about Coding
+All about the Inputs

 ## [Outputs](./outputs)

-All about Coding
+All about the Outputs

 ## Special Thanks To Contributors That Make This Possible!